quicwg/multipath/draft-ietf-quic-multipath.md

 Some deployments of QUIC use zero-length connection IDs.
 When a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
-This extension also specifies a way to use zero-length CID by using the same packet number space on all paths.
-However, when using the same packet number space on multiple paths, out of order delivery is likely.
-This causes inflation of the number of acknowledgement ranges and therefore of the the size of ACK frames.
-Senders that accept to use a single number space on multiple paths when sending to a node using zero-length CID need to take special care to minimize the impact of multipath delivery on loss detection, congestion control, and ECN handling.
-This proposal specifies algorithms for controlling the size of acknowledgement packets and ECN handling in Section {{using-zero-length}} and {{ecn-handling}}.
+Therefore this specification requires the sender to use a non-zero connection ID when opening an additional path.
+Similar as for path migration in {{Section 9 of QUIC-TRANSPORT}}
+an endpoint cannot threat the receipt of a packet with zero-length connection ID as an error as that would create an attack vector that would cause connection closure.
+Therefore if a packet with zero-length connection ID is received, the receiver can silently drop the packet or initiate path validation as described in
+{{using-zero-length}}.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed